The pickability of orders

 - Then someone else places another order for 4 pieces.

-Note that priority is based solely on when the order was created - it has nothing to do with whether the customer paid extra for priority handling.
+By default, priority is based solely on when the order was created - it has nothing to do with whether the customer paid extra for priority handling or anything like that.
+If you want to change the default behavior, please read this section.

 Technical details and connection to order status